XClouded/wi14/2/README.txt

 Run instructions:

-	In the bin directory, there is a shell script which will start up the two clients and 5 paxos nodes automaticaly in separate xterms when run.
+	In the src directory, there is a shell script which will start up the two clients and 5 paxos nodes automaticaly in separate xterms when run.
-	Alternately, one can compile all of the java files from source and, in the directory containing the ClientMain.cass and PaxosMain.class files, run 'java ClientMain 9000' and 'java ClientMain 9001' in separate windows, as well as 'java PaxosMain 9002-6' in 5 other windows.
+	Alternately, one can compile all of the java files from source and, in the directory containing the ClientMain.class and PaxosMain.class files, run 'java ClientMain 9000' and 'java ClientMain 9001' in separate windows, as well as 'java PaxosMain 9002-6' in 5 other windows.

-	In order to send requests to the lock service, type 'lock <x>' or 'lock <x> <paxosPort>' (e.g. 'lock A 9002') in order to send a lock request for a lock named 'x' to either the default or specified PaxosNode.
-Similarly, 'unlock <x>' or 'unlock <x> <paxosPort>' will send an unlock request to either the default or specified PaxosNode.
+	In order to send requests to the lock service, type 'lock <x>' in order to send a lock request for a lock named 'x' to either the default or specified PaxosNode.
+Similarly, 'unlock <x>' will send an unlock request to either the default or specified PaxosNode.